Sorodon/IT-K2-Project/README.md

 The Project for our IT-Class in School

 # Functions
-Several Functions used for controling the b
-  (Like Falling, Moving right/left, ...)
+Several Functions used for controling the brickfield (Like Falling, Moving right/left, ...)

 # Falling